DoD Appeals and VA Appeals

 This is the highest level of appeal within the DoD.
 Each branch of the military has their own Boards to appeal to at this level.

 For the Coast Guard, you can apply to the Board for Correction of Military Records of the Coast Guard by mailing DD Form 149 to the address noted on the form.

-For the Army, there are actually three different groups that you can apply to depending on the exact circumstances of your case.
+For the Army, there are actually two different groups that you can apply to depending on the exact circumstances of your case.

 To apply, you must write a letter stating the following information:

 – Your full name

 – Any and all reasons why you think you deserve a higher rating for your condition (If you’ve found your condition on this site and know that you have proof in your medical records that your condition qualifies for a higher rating, this part should be easy to write.)

 – The contact info for your legal representative (If you want one.
 Our goal with this website is to give you the tools you need to do this yourself, but some cases are complicated enough that legal help would still be a good idea.
 It’s up to you.)